ADMHipper20/NextJS-Commerce/README.md

 - The craziest thing, is change the fetch from like /api/auth/register to `${process.env.NEXT_PUBLIC_API_URL}/login`.
 - Backend logic here is that NextJS using Laravel internal server (port) that hosting on 8000, then ~/login logic from Laravel php folder that contains the connection of DB
+- Run in two terminals.
+One for NextJS and one for Laravel OR you can use docker to make container and image of Laravel.
+TM ts is easy